 Contour lines that form a pattern in the shape of a half circle, like an amphitheater, indicate cirques or bowls.
 Hourglass configurations with higher contour elevations on each side represent a low point on a ridge, also known as a saddle, pass or col.

-Contour lines are marked, usually every five lines, and below the scale measurements on the map you'll find what the contour interval is.
+Learning how to read a topographic map is an important skill for outdoors enthusiasts.
+On a topographic map, contour lines are usually marked every five lines.
+Below the scale measurements on the map you'll find what the contour interval is.
 It is common, for example, for a map to say that contour intervals are 40 feet and that any dotted contour lines represent 20-foot contours.